DARPAI/.github/profile/README.md

 We enthusiastically welcome contributions of all kinds!
 Whether you're fixing bugs 🐛, improving documentation 📝, or proposing exciting new features ✨.

 💭 Have questions?
 Join the vibrant discussion in our [community forum](https://github.com/orgs/DARPAI/discussions).

-## ℹ️ About

-DARP is an open-source project created by [HighKey](https://highkey.ai), extending Model Context Protocol to empower the AI Internet.